NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ## Step 4.2: Updating Object Info Manipulator

-> 📝**Note:** We are working in `object_info_manipulator.py` for this section.
+> 📝**Note:** You are working in `object_info_manipulator.py` for this section.

 ### Theory

-  In this step, we need to update the position value and to position the  Object Info at the object's origin and then offset it in the up-direction.
-We will also want to make sure that it is scaled properly in the viewport.
+  In this step, you need to update the position value and to position the Object Info at the object's origin and then offset it in the up-direction.
+You'll also want to make sure that it is scaled properly in the viewport.

   <br><br>

+  ### Step 4.2.1: Add `on_build()`
   Fortunately, this does not require a big alteration to our existing code.
-We merely need to add onto the `on_build` function in the `object_info_manipulator.py` script:
+You merely need to add onto the `on_build` function in the `object_info_manipulator.py` script:

   ```python
   ...